SEA-ME-COSS/ECU-HeadUnit/README.md

 ### Why Qt Compositor for Headunit Development

-1. Modularity: Enables handling each application as an independent window, simplifying the addition or removal of applications.
+1. **Modularity**: Enables handling each application as an independent window, simplifying the addition or removal of applications.
-2. Independent Development: Facilitates developing applications separately and integrating them smoothly.
+2. **Independent Development**: Facilitates developing applications separately and integrating them smoothly.
-3. Enhanced User Experience: Supports seamless transitions and interactions between applications, vital for driver-focused systems.
+3. **Enhanced User Experience**: Supports seamless transitions and interactions between applications, vital for driver-focused systems.
-4. Resource Efficiency: Offers efficient resource management, essential in the resource-constrained environment of automotive systems.
+4. **Resource Efficiency**: Offers efficient resource management, essential in the resource-constrained environment of automotive systems.

 These strengths of Qt Compositor make it an ideal choice for developing sophisticated and responsive headunit systems.